maximilianh/ucscBeacon/README.md

 ============

-The GA4H beacon system http://ga4gh.org/#/beacon is a small webservice that accepts a chromosome position and allele and replies with "yes" if it finds information about the allele, "no" otherwise.
-The purpose of the system is not maximum data transfer, but limiting information, to prevent the identification of patients or at least make it very hard to identify them.
+The GA4H beacon system http://ga4gh.org/#/beacon is a small webservice that accepts a chromosome position and allele and replies with "true" if it finds information about the allele, "false" otherwise.
+The purpose of the system is not maximum data transfer, but limiting information, to prevent the identification of patients or at least make it hard to identify them.

 This is an implementation of the GA4GH beacon 0.2 draft API with minimum dependencies which can be installed by simply copying it into a webserver directory.